davidsowerby/krail-tutorial/README.md

 #Krail Tutorial

 This tutorial is in the process of being rebuilt - it should be complete by the end of the 15th Feb.
-(UK time)
+(UK time).
+But then again it may be the 16th ...